Quick Sourdough Starter

 Has My Starter Gone Bad?

-As previously mentioned, there are few things that can go wrong with a sourdough starter.
+There are only a few things that can go wrong with your starter.
+Here are the two most common:

 Bad bacteria taking up residence:

-Sometimes, the bad bacteria overwhelm the good bacteria and create a hostile environment for the good stuff!
-You'll know this has happened to your starter when you see a faint orange or pink streak on the surface.
+Sometimes, the bad bacteria overwhelm the good bacteria and create a hostile environment!
+You’ll know this has happened to your starter when you see a faint orange or pink streak on the surface.
 Or actual fuzzy mold forms on top.
-Or it smells so foul you don't think you could handle cooking with it.
+Or it smells so foul you don’t think you could handle cooking with it.

 Death of the yeast: